 1. Icon of the Seas (Royal Caribbean)

-Royal Caribbean’s Icon of the Seas is the largest vessel in the world, six percent bigger and 10 feet longer than the previous record holder, Wonder of the Seas.
-Billed by the line as the “ultimate family vacation,” the megaship accommodates as many as 7,600 passengers and features eight distinct themed “neighborhoods” with activities and dining options for families and kids of all ages.
-The Surfside neighborhood, a space dedicated to families (which also has staterooms located close to the family-friendly activities) features a supervised teen club, Social020.
+Royal Caribbean’s Icon of the Seas is the largest ship in the world, accommodating as many as 7,600 passengers and featuring eight themed “neighborhoods” with activities and dining options for all ages.
+The Surfside neighborhood, a space dedicated to families (which also has staterooms located close to the family-friendly activities) has a supervised teen club, Social020.

 Thrill-seekers will want to check out Category Six, the largest water park at sea.
-The impressive new area at the top of the ship boasts lots of firsts—the tallest waterside, the first open freefall slide, and the first family raft slide on the high seas.
-The vessel also has Royal Caribbean favorites, such as a rock-climbing wall; the surf simulator, FlowRider; a Sports Court offering basketball, dodgeball, volleyball, and pickleball; and a mini golf course, Lost Dunes.
-In addition, the ship has an impressive seven pools.
+The impressive area at the top of the ship boasts a water slide, open free-fall slide, and family raft slide.
+There’s still plenty of room for Royal Caribbean favorites, such as the rock-climbing wall and the surf simulator.
+Seven swimming pools make it easy to stay cool in the Caribbean sun.

 Icon of the Seas offers Eastern and Western Caribbean itineraries yearround from Miami.
 All cruises include a stop at the line’s fun-filled private island, Perfect Day at Coco Cay, where teens will find more warm-weather activities waiting ashore.

-MSC’s ships offer plenty of activities and entertainment for teen cruisers, especially on MSC Seashore, one of the line’s U.S.-based ships.
-Tweens 12 to 14 and teens 15 to 17 get their own respective clubs, complete with video game consoles and contests, a disco, table games, themed events, and other special programming.
-It also features a Teens Lab, an immersive, modern tech space.
+MSC’s ships offer plenty of activities and entertainment for teen cruisers, especially on MSC World America, the line’s newest U.S.-based ship.
+Tweens 12 to 14 and teens 15 to 17 get their own respective clubs, complete with video game consoles, contests, a disco, table games, themed events, and other special programming.
+Teens also have access to drone-flying competitions as well as a high-tech adventure course called Star Shooters.

 CRUISE DEALS: Kids sail free on these 8 cruise lines